 I am broadly interested in issues of nonviolent resistance, conflict, and political violence; particularly how violence affects civilians and, in turn, how civilians impact the broader processes within conflict.
 I use a variety of qualitative and quantitative methods in my research, with a focus on "big data" and "text-as-data," as well as in-depth qualitative interviews, archival and survey research, statistical analysis, network approaches and online ethnography.
-I have conducted research on militant and terrorist groups, peacekeeping and peace agreements, child soldiers, and non-combatants in conflict zones.
+I have conducted research on insecurity, state use of force/repression, militant and terrorist groups, peacekeeping and peace agreements, and non-combatants in conflict zones.

 Publications in Peer Reviewed Journals:

 Gade, Emily K., Mohammed Hafez, and Michael Gabbay.
 "Causes of Militant Infighting: Network Analysis from the Syrian Civil War," conditional accept at the Journal of Peace Research.

 “Ideology, Militant Networks and Violence in Syria,” Emily K. Gade, Michael Gabbay, Mohammed Hafez and Zane Kelly - Revise and Resubmit at the Journal of Conflict Resolution.

 “The Built Environment of Conflict: Checkpoints, Connection and Civilian Support for Militancy.”

 "Fratricidal Jihadists: Infighting in Islamist Networks," Mohammed Hafez, Emily K. Gade and Michael Gabbay.
 Book project.